SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver7.md

 <font color=grey>*(Following Portia’s uncle, Henry Adams walks towards Portia.
 Portia’s uncle off the stage.)*</font>

-Portia: Won't you sit down?
+P.L.
+Won't you sit down?

-Henry Adams: Thank you. <font color=grey>*(Sits down.)*</font>
+H.A.: Thank you. <font color=grey>*(Sits down.)*</font>

-Portia: Poor uncle, he hates my aunt's parties almost as much as I do.
+P.L.
+Poor uncle, he hates my aunt's parties almost as much as I do.
 Nothing but talk, talk, talk.
 And nobody says anything, do they?

-Henry Adams: Well, nothing very serious.
+H.A.: Well, nothing very serious.
 But - when we get back in, won't there be any gossip?

-Portia: I'll tell you what we do.
+P.L.
+I'll tell you what we do.
 We'll say we were discussing the Cromarty Home for Motherless Babies.

-Henry Adams: The what?
+H.A.: The what?

-Portia: The Cromarty Home for Motherless Babies.
+P.L.
+The Cromarty Home for Motherless Babies.

-Henry Adams: Oh, they won't be satisfied with that.
+H.A.: Oh, they won't be satisfied with that.

-Portia: Oh, they would.
+P.L.
+Oh, they would.
 It's my aunt's pet charity.
 And you're a millionaire, after all.
 They'd expect you to take an interest in charity.
 You do, don't you?

-Henry Adams: Well, yes, I-I do, but...
+H.A.: Well, yes, I-I do, but...

-Portia: And to prove it, you could say you're coming to the opening of our new premises.
+P.L.
+And to prove it, you could say you're coming to the opening of our new premises.
 It's on next Wednesday.

-Henry Adams: Uh ... would you be there?
+H.A.: Uh ... would you be there?

-Portia: Of course.
+P.L.
+Of course.

-Henry Adams: I'd be there.
+H.A.: I'd be there.

 <font color=grey>*(Henry and Portia off the stage.)*</font>

-Narrator: Henry is invited to the Home for Motherless Babies.
+N.: Henry is invited to the Home for Motherless Babies.
 After taking a look at the babies, he is taken to a charity auction.
 He doesn't want to donate much, but is urged by the audience to donate five thousand pounds.

-## Act 7.
+## Act 5.
 Henry got tired and wanted to leave.

+## Stage Properties: Henry Adams lying on a bed (a sofa is ok).
+(Also need a way to show lights being turned on and off.
+If controlling the lights is too complicated, you can use a clicking sound.)

 Actors: Henry Adams, Locke

-Henry Adams: <font color=grey>*(Talking in his dream)*</font> Leave me alone.
+H.A.: <font color=grey>*(Talking in his dream)*</font> Leave me alone.
 Leave me alone.
 Can't pay.
 Can't pay.
 Oh, can't pay... <font color=grey>*(Waking up with a start)*</font> Locke? <font color=grey>*(Sitting up, yelling)*</font> Locke!
 Locke!

 Locke: <font color=grey>*(Entering Henry's room, turning on the lights hurriedly)*</font>

-Henry Adams: I can't go on with this, Locke.
+H.A.: I can't go on with this, Locke.
 Not for another day!

 Locke: <font color=grey>*(Walking towards Henry, worried)*</font>

-Henry Adams: We're overloaded with dept and we're getting deeper every minute.
+H.A.: We're overloaded with dept and we're getting deeper every minute.
 It's like walking on sand.
 How much of the Ambassador's money do we have left?

 Locke: <font color=grey>*(Signals “none” to Henry)*</font>

-Henry Adams: All gone?
+H.A.: All gone?
 The charities?

 Locke: <font color=grey>*(Nods his head)*</font>

-Henry Adams: <font color=grey>*(Covering face with hands)*</font> <font color=grey>*(Resignedly)*</font> It costs money to be a millionaire.
+H.A.: <font color=grey>*(Covering face with hands)*</font> <font color=grey>*(Resignedly)*</font> It costs money to be a millionaire.
 W-well, we've got to clear out of here somehow. <font color=grey>*(Firmly)*</font> We'll go into hiding until the end of the month.
 We have to go somewhere, I don't care where, just so we go.
 You fix it.

 Locke: <font color=grey>*(Walks away, perplexed)*</font>

-Henry Adams: <font color=grey>*(Lying down, relieved)*</font> Oh, that's a load off my mind.
+H.A.: <font color=grey>*(Lying down, relieved)*</font> Oh, that's a load off my mind.
 From now on the masquerade is over.

 Locke: <font color=grey>*(Turns the lights off, off the stage)*</font>

 <font color=grey>*(The next morning.
 Locke and Henry wake up and stand by the window)*</font> <font color=grey>*(Sound of birds singing)*</font>

-Henry Adams: <font color=grey>*(With surprise)*</font> Locke, look.
+H.A.: <font color=grey>*(With surprise)*</font> Locke, look.
 Listen.
 Smell.

 <font color=grey>*(Locke onto the stage, standing beside Henry)*</font>

-Henry Adams: <font color=grey>*(Cheerfully)*</font> Locke!
+H.A.: <font color=grey>*(Cheerfully)*</font> Locke!
 We're not going. <font color=grey>*(Tapping Locke on the shoulder)*</font> Things always look bad at night.
 But in the morning the sun is shining and the birds are singing.
 We can't throw in the cards like this when the game is only halfway through.

 <font color=grey>*(Henry and Locke off the stage.)*</font>

-## Act 8.
+## Act 6.
 Henry's fame started to influence the stockings of the gold mine.

-### Scene 1.
-In the evening, on the coach and at Bumble Hotel.
+## Stage Properties: Henry and Lloyd sitting on 2 chairs side by side on one side of the stage (as two seats on the carriage) and a table with drinks and 2 cups on it, and two chairs on the other side of the stage

-Actors: Henry Adams, Lloyd, Coachman, Narrator
+Actors: Henry Adams, Lloyd, Narrator

-<font color=grey>*(Lloyd and Henry are sitting on a coach, and the coachman is driving.)*</font>

-Narrator: Henry has just professed his love to Portia at Hampshire House.
+N.: Henry has just professed his love to Portia at Hampshire House.
 Now a friend of Henry's, Lloyd Hastings, comes to visit him, and they are on the way to Bumble Hotel.

-Lloyd: Now, Henry, you've got to help me.
+L.H.: Now, Henry, you've got to help me.
 I'm in trouble, and you'll be able to get me out quite easily.
 I've made a large investment in a gold mine, the Good Hope Gold Mine.

-Henry: <font color=grey>*(Daydreaming)*</font> <font color=grey>*(Contentedly)*</font> Oh, what an unforgettable night I had with her.
-I took the dearest girl in this world - prisoner!
-It’s the only thing that makes me feel like a man.
-I tried to tell her the truth - that the bank note didn’t belong to me - but she looked so lovely under the moonlight, I just couldn’t say it.
+H.A.: <font color=grey>*(Daydreaming)*</font> <font color=grey>*(Contentedly)*</font> Oh, what an unforgettable night I had with her.
+I won the heart of the dearest girl in this world!
+When I told her - I did, indeed - told her I loved her, she - well, she blushed till her hair turned red, but she liked it; she said she did.
+And she’s the only person I could be perfectly honest and square with.
+I told her I hadn't a cent in the world but just the million-pound note, and it didn't belong to me.
+I told her the whole story.
+She couldn’t believe it at first - but then she just laughed.
+She didn’t seem to mind it at all...

+**(Note that this should be addressed to the audience)**

-Narrator: Henry is daydreaming about the time he had with Portia, not listening to Lloyd.
+N.: Henry is daydreaming about the time he had with Portia, not listening to Lloyd.

+<font color=grey>*(Background, as the driver reminding
-Coachman: Bumble, sir.
+the passengers)*</font> Bumble, sir.
 We're here, sir.

-Henry: Well, we're here.
+H.A.: Well, we're here.
 Home already.
 Come on in and have a drink.

-<font color=grey>*(Henry and Lloyd enter the hotel and sit down in their room (a table on the other side of the stage))*</font> <font color=grey>*(Coachman leaves)*</font>
+<font color=grey>*(Henry and Lloyd enter the hotel and sit down in their room (represented with a table))*</font>

-Lloyd: Dear me!
+L.H.: Dear me!
 It's a palace - it's just a palace!
 Henry, it doesn't merely make me realize how rich you are; it makes me realize, to the bone, to the marrow, how poor I am!
 Henry, the mere unconsidered drippings of your daily income would -

-Henry: Oh, my daily income!
+H.A.: Oh, my daily income!
 Here, down with this hot Scotch, and cheer up your soul.
 Here's with you! <font color=grey>*(Pours Scotch)*</font> Now, then, Lloyd, unreel your story.

-Lloyd: Unreel it?
+L.H.: Unreel it?
 Again?
 I've already told you about it, Henry.
 I've sunk everything I have into that mine.
 But there isn't one capitalist who'll take a chance. <font color=grey>*(Jumping up)*</font> <font color=grey>*(Desperately)*</font> Henry, you can save me!
 You can save me, and you're the only man in the universe that can.
 Will you do it?
 Won't you do it?

-Henry: Tell me how.
+H.A.: Tell me how.
 Speak out, my boy.

-Lloyd: Give me a million for the marketing rights of the mine! <font color=grey>*(Nervously)*</font> Don't, don't refuse!
+L.H.: Give me a million for the marketing rights of the mine! <font color=grey>*(Nervously)*</font> Don't, don't refuse!

-Henry: <font color=grey>*(Worriedly, for he knows himself that not a penny of the million pounds belongs to himself)*</font> But- <font color=grey>*(Trying to be calm)*</font> I will save you, Lloyd-
+H.A.: <font color=grey>*(Worriedly, for he knows himself that not a penny of the million pounds belongs to himself)*</font> But- <font color=grey>*(Trying to be calm)*</font> I will save you, Lloyd-

-Lloyd: Then I'm already saved!
+L.H.: Then I'm already saved!
 God be merciful to you forever!
 If ever I-

-Henry: <font color=grey>*(In a commercial manner)*</font> Let me finish, Lloyd.
+H.A.: <font color=grey>*(In a commercial manner)*</font> Let me finish, Lloyd.
 I will save you, but not in that way; for that would not be fair to you, after your hard work, and the risks you've run.
-I don't need to buy mines; I can keep my capital moving, in a commercial center like London, without that.
+I don't need to buy mines; I can keep my capital moving, in a commercial center like London.
 Here’s what I'll do.
 I know all about that mine, of course; I know its immense value, and can swear to it if anybody wishes it.
 You shall sell it within two weeks, for three millions cash.
-Use my name freely, and we'll divide, share and share alike.
+Use my name freely, and we'll divide the profits.

-Lloyd: <font color=grey>*(Excitedly)*</font> I may use your name!
+L.H.: <font color=grey>*(Excitedly)*</font> I may use your name!
 Your name - think of it!
 Man, they'll flock in droves, these rich Londoners; they'll fight for that stock!
 I'm a made man, I'm a made man forever, and I'll never forget you as long as I live!

 <font color=grey>*(Lloyd and Henry off the stage.)*</font>

-### Scene 2.
-Henry and Portia are on vacation, rowing a boat.

-Actors: Henry Adams, Portia, Narrator

-Henry: <font color=grey>*(Contentedly)*</font>I've finally won your heart.

-Portia: <font color=grey>*(Obediently)*</font>Yes, Henry.

-Henry: So you've got to listen to me.

-Portia: Yes, Henry.

-Henry: <font color=grey>*(Seriously)*</font> Listen, Portia.
-I'm not a millionaire.
-The banknote doesn't belong to me.
-In fact, I don't have a single possession I can call my own.

-Portia: Oh, my poor, poor lamb.

-Henry: No, I'm serious.

-Portia: <font color=grey>*(Suspiciously)*</font> So you’re living in the Bridal suite at Bumbles free of charge?

-Henry: That’s right.

-Portia: And it costs you nothing to eat or drink?

-Henry: That’s right.

-Portia: <font color=grey>*(Annoyed)*</font> You really expect me to believe you?

-Henry: <font color=grey>*(Embarrassed)*</font> Well, when you hear how the whole thing happened you will.
-You see...

-Portia: <font color=grey>*(Angrily)*</font> Now I think it's time to stop teasing.
-You can take me home.

-Henry: But don't you want to hear how it happened?

-Portia: I've heard quite enough.
-Take me home.
-And if you're trying to get out of the five thousand pounds you promised my aunt, you may as well know that I shall never marry a man who isn't charitable. <font color=grey>*(Climbs out of the boat.)*</font>

-Henry: <font color=grey>*(Chasing Portia)*</font> But wait...

-Narrator: Henry then tells Portia the whole story, and Portia is satisfied again.

-<font color=grey>*(All actors off the stage.)*</font>

-## Act 9.
+## Act 7.
 The waitress of the hotel played a joke on Henry by concealing his cheque, which resulted in doubts and rumors and affected Henry's life.

-Narrator: Henry has earned huge sums of money from the gold mine deal, and on hearing that, Portia decides to leave him.
+N.: Henry has earned huge sums of money from the gold mine deal, and on hearing that, Portia decides to leave him.

 ### Scene 1 (hotel counter): Duke of Frognal and Lloyd had a bicker over Henry's occupancy of the suite.

-Duke of Frognal: <font color=grey>*(pounding bank notes onto the counter)*</font> 490, 495, 500 pounds.
+D.F. <font color=grey>*(pounding bank notes onto the counter)*</font> 490, 495, 500 pounds.

-Lloyd: Thank you, your grace.
+L.bum: Thank you, your grace.

-Duke of Frognal: Not at all. <font color=grey>*(with a sharp change in tone)*</font> Now what I require is a definitive explanation of this yankee american's occupying my suite for such a long time while I've been dishonorably catered for in the small cabin downstairs!
+D.F.
+Not at all. <font color=grey>*(with a sharp change in tone)*</font> Now what I require is a definitive explanation of this yankee american's occupying my suite for such a long time while I've been dishonorably catered for in the small cabin downstairs!

-Lloyd: Well, we could accommodate you in the Marborough Suite, which is equally luxurious and enjoyable.
+L.bum: Well, we could accommodate you in the Marborough Suite, which is equally luxurious and enjoyable.

-Duke of Frognal: No, I want my old suite back.
+D.F.
+No, I want my old suite back.
 It's a question of principle.

-Lloyd: He's a public figure, your grace, of considerable standing.
+L.bum: He's a public figure, your grace, of considerable standing.

-Duke of Frognal: Stuff and nonsense! <font color=grey>*(irritated, angrily leaves the counter without even picking up the bank notes)*</font>
+D.F.
+Stuff and nonsense! <font color=grey>*(irritated, angrily leaves the counter without even picking up the bank notes)*</font>

 ### Scene 2 (cloakroom): Duke of Frognal convinced Renie, the maid into hiding the cheque.